JDavydovPortfolio/MoneyPulse/README.md

 3. Add user authentication if needed
 4. Consider professional support contracts

-## 📄 License
+## License

 This project is provided as a demonstration of modern document processing capabilities.
-For production use, ensure compliance with all applicable software licenses for included components (Tesseract, Ollama, PySide6, etc.).
+For production use, ensure compliance with all applicable software licenses for included components (Tesseract, PySide6, Ollama, LM Studio, etc.).

 ---

-**Built with ❤️ using Python, PySide6, Tesseract OCR, and Ollama**
+**Built using Python, PySide6, Tesseract OCR, and Ollama/LM Studio (optional)**

-*Offline-first • Secure • Professional • Ready for Business*
+*Offline-first - Secure - Professional - Ready for Business*